mlvlab/DAVI/README.md

   - `data/y_npy`

   During amortized training, we load a subset of the training set to monitor the convergence of the training process.

-Prepare measurements from the training set.
+  You can specify degradation types using the `--deg` option.

+  - Gaussian Deblur `gaussian`
+  - 4x Super-resolution `sr_averagepooling`
+  - Box inpainting `inpainting`
+  - Denoising `deno`
+  - Colorization `colorization`

   ```
   python utils/get_measurements.py --deg gaussian --data_dir data/ffhq_49K